SystemsApproach/private5g/arch.rst

     the Mobile Core’s User Plane.

 Fourth, the base station forwards both control and user plane packets between the Mobile Core and the UE.
-These packets are tunnelled over SCTP/IP and GTP/UDP/IP, respectively.
+These packets are tunneled over SCTP/IP and GTP/UDP/IP, respectively.
 SCTP (Stream Control Transport Protocol) is an alternative reliable transport to TCP, tailored to carry signaling (control) information for telephony services.
 GTP (a nested